 Immediately across the Rio Grande from the new state wildlife area, WRC is conserving the 1,180-acre Olguin Ranch on the Conejos River.
 The project is critical both for its habitat values, and because it increases the amount of uninterrupted protected lands along this reach of the Rio Grande.
-Upstream of these projects, on the outskirts of the city of Alamosa, WRC is creating the Alamosa Riparian Park to expand open space and conserve a mile of the Rio Grande.
-Further upstream, we are conserving 92 acres along the mainstem at Texas Creek and improving access for boaters, anglers and other recreationists.
-And to the west, WRC is working to conserve 638 acres and improve access along a prime reach of the scenic Rio de Los Pinos.
+As part of our efforts to conserve the Olguin Ranch, WRC donated a conservation easement to the U.S. Fish and Wildlife Service, dropping the final piece into place in the effort to create the country’s newest unit of the National Wildlife Refuge system: the San Luis Valley Conservation Area.
+Upstream of these projects, on the outskirts of the city of Alamosa, WRC created the Alamosa Riparian Park to expand open space and conserve a mile of the Rio Grande.
+Further upstream, we conserved 92 acres along the mainstem near the old Freemon General Store, improving access for boaters, anglers and other recreationists.
+And to the west, WRC conserved 638 acres and improved access along a prime reach of the scenic Rio de Los Pinos.

 Creation of the San Luis Hills State Wildlife Area was made possible with the support of the San Luis Valley Conservation Fund, which was created in 2015 by WRC, the LOR Foundation, Rio Grande Headwaters Land Trust and Colorado Open Lands.
 The fund is a collaborative effort to bolster local conservation efforts in the San Luis Valley and to preserve the region’s rich cultural heritage, all while enhancing livability for valley communities.
 The fund includes a $2-million re-granting program called the San Luis Valley Conservation and Connection Initiative.
 The program supports local conservation organizations and ensures healthy futures for the culture and communities that the Rio Grande has sustained for generations.